This post may contain affiliate links. Please see disclosure policy here.

 - Mix together the first 3 ingredients of butter, sugar and salt in a bowl.

-- Combine 1 cup of water to a boil and pour over ingredients in bowl.
-Stir to dissolve sugar and melt butter.
-Cool mixture until temperature is below 110 degrees F. You can put it in the refrigerator to speed up the process if needed but don’t let it get cold.
+- Cool mixture until temperature is below 110 degrees F. You can put it in the refrigerator to speed up the process if needed but don’t let it get cold.

 - Activate 2 packages of dry active yeast in a cup warm water.
 Allow to sit for about 5-10 minutes until foamy and bubbly.
 For tips on proofing yeast check out this post.

-- Kneads.
-Combine yeast mixture and sugar mixture together in bowl of stand mixer.
-Add in eggs and flour.
-Knead the dough for 5-10 minutes.
+- Knead the dough for 5-10 minutes.
 It will be very soft and slightly tacky.

-- Rise Allow the dough to rise right in the mixer bowl, covered with a towel for about an hour.
+- Rise.
+Allow the dough to rise right in the mixer bowl, covered with a towel for about an hour.

 - Roll out Place dough on lightly floured surface.
 Knead a few times with your hands.
 Add just enough flour so you can work with the soft dough without it sticking to your hands.